 Pair furniture and center it in the room.
 Separate two armchairs with a small side table and angle them toward the television or the fireplace.
 Make the seating arrangements so that people face one another or the focal point of the room.
 The sofa will directly face or sit perpendicular to the fireplace and a bed will back up to the center of the longest bedroom wall.

-Decorating Advice from Joel Comino at Next Modular –
+Some Final Advice from Joel Comino at Next Modular

 “One of the biggest trends in modern design is the open floor plan.
 However, it’s interesting to note that the floor plans on our site that get the most “likes” are the ones that have been professionally decorated, regardless of layout.
 The truth is that any modular home will look great if you take the time to decorate it well.
 The most important thing is to select a floor plan that meets the needs of your family.